lukmol/lukmol.github.io/_posts/2021-01-12-Time-Varying-Diversification-Index.md

 	return index, diversification_rolling
 ```
+Above we used a rolling covariance matrix of 21 days.

 Finally, below we call the functions created previously and verify the behavior of the mobile diversification index with the ibovespa index.

 ```python